solanov/navibyte-lostnfoundkb/docs/prompt-logs/fullstack_prompt-log.md

 ### **Task(s)**

--Implemented Mobile View with Bottom Nav Bar on public dashboard
+- Implemented Mobile View with Bottom Nav Bar on public dashboard

 ### **Prompt (or Summary) provided to the AI**

 - How do implement a mobile view with a bottom navigation bar on the public dashboard?

 ### **Output**

 -  The ai agent gave me a proper sample code for a bottom navigation bar that is only visible on mobile view.

 ### **What you changed/improved/rejected fom the AI's output**

-- I didn't changed a thing, the AI agent's approach handled the issue very well.
+-I didn't changed a thing, the AI agent's approach handled the issue very well.

 ### **Reason (Why?)**